702Padmin/Flyertap-Distributor/README.md

 ```
 This command will show you if Flutter has all packages installed correctly.
 If there are any issues the command line will show you an error with a link to an article showing you how to fix the issue.

-<br><br>

 ## Project Scope
 This Mobile application currently works as a simple Running Tracker App.
-As of right now, users download it and can track their running which saves it as an activity and they can refer to it..
-We want to be able to access this data and have a super admin that can view all this data.
+As of right now, users download it and they can track their running which saves it as an activity on their phone.
+We want to add a functionality where we can simply access all this data, and display it on something like an admin page where an administrator can view current runs and possibly even see people's runs in real-time.

 <!--